xaviermerino/ECE1552/TicTacToe/Readme.md

 ...
 ```

-4. If the given match is a valid Tic-Tac-Toe game then you must then **determine who won** and the mark combination that led the player to his victory.
+4. **Who won?:** If the given match is a valid Tic-Tac-Toe game then you must then **determine who won** and the mark combination that led the player to his victory.

 ```
 Input Row #1 (Values between 0-7): 5